 Although the approach is different, the two work well together.
 Although a couple may determine that a natural conception may not be possible for them and intervention is necessary, having healthy sperm, healthy eggs, and a nourished womb is going to improve the chances of producing a live healthy baby; in this way, Chinese herbal therapy can be the difference between success and failure.
 Many couples looking to IVF or IUI are facing a closing window of opportunity due to age; therefore, making the best effort is vital, and taking some time to prepare is smart.

 When women are working to stimulate with Clomidin or Femara, it is best to discontinue herbs for the 5 days of treatment unless under the care of a qualified Chinese medical practitioner trained in herbal medicine.
-The exception to this may be Liver soothing herbs as these fertility medications can tax the Liver; Clomidin specifically produces many uncomfortable symptoms of Liver Qi Stagnation and the addition of Free and Easy Wanderer can make the process less stressful with fewer symptoms.
+The exception to this may be Liver soothing herbs as these fertility medications can tax the Liver; Clomidin specifically produces many uncomfortable symptoms of Liver Qi Stagnation.

 BBT Charting and Chinese Medicine